Top 15 Practical Examples of SED Linux Command [Updated 2022]

 (12) To delete lines of particular range in a test file: Below Command delete line numbers 4 to 9 while print output.

 #sed '4,9d' testfile.txt

 (13) To delete nth to last line while print content of test file: Below command delete whole text after 4th line while print content of testfile.txt

-(14) To delete line by pattern matching string: Below command delete all lines containing IP 192.168.0.102 while print output on terminal.
+(14) To delete a line by pattern matching string: Below command delete all lines containing IP 192.168.0.102 while print output on the terminal.

 #sed '/'192.168.0.102'/d' testfile.txt